-Faculty in IHSD conduct interdisciplinary research to generate high quality evidence to inform the design and implementation of context-specific strategies and interventions.
-Our approach to research puts emphasis on implementation sciences, program monitoring and evaluation, and generating evidence for learning and adaptation of programs and interventions.
-We recognize that sustainable socio-economic development is a key driver of reductions health disparities in morbidity and mortality within and across countries.
+Faculty in IHSD conduct interdisciplinary research to generate high-quality evidence to inform the design and implementation of context-specific strategies and interventions.
+Our research approach emphasizes implementation sciences, program monitoring and evaluation, and generating evidence for learning and adaptation of programs and interventions.
+We recognize that sustainable socio-economic development is a key driver of reducing health disparities in morbidity and mortality within and across countries.
 In the IHSD department, sustainable development encompasses the development of the health systems in low- and middle-income countries (LMICs), which include, but are not limited to, building capacity for health and public health professionals, strengthening health systems to improve access, quality, and equity in care, and improving health information systems to improve health surveillance and response.
-Through the development lens, faculty in IHSD conduct research in a wide range of topics, from family planning/reproductive health, maternal and child health, HIV and infectious diseases, to food security, resilience, and complex emergencies.
+Through the development lens, faculty in IHSD conduct research on a wide range of topics, from family planning/reproductive health, maternal and child health, HIV and infectious diseases, to food security, resilience, and complex emergencies.

 Research Projects